Renawol/IMDB-Movies-Power-BI-/README.md

 the data visiting the IMDB webpage.
 Moreover, 1.5% of the *gross* values were nulls.
 In this case, we just dropped this rows.

 You can check the Jupyter Notebook in the repository.

+## Technical Knowledge Used:
+- Review and format correction with **PowerQuery**
+### Tables
+- Creation of the unpivot table *GENRES UNPIVOT* from the main table.
+To generate this table, it was first necessary to **expand** the ***genre* field** into three new columns and then **unpivot the columns**.
+- Creation of the hidden table *GENRESCOUNT* (func.
+SUMMARIZE) to count the occurrences of genre values.
+- Creation of the *DATES* table as an auxiliary calendar from a new table.
+- Creation of the *MEDIDAS* table that contains all the measures.

+### Calculated Columns
+- *DATES*: CALENDARAUTO, YEAR, MONTH and MONTH NAME (func.
+FORMAT)
+- *GENRES UNPIVOT*: "Classification", where genres with occurrences less than two percent of the total will be classified as "Others", and the rest will remain the same. (funcs.
+IF, RELATED, SUM)
+- *IMDB*: "neat", resulting of the gross income minus the budget.
+"Main Genre", where The first genre contained in the "genres" column is stored as the "main genre".
+(VAR, RETURN, funcs.
+SEARCH, LEFT)

+### Measures
+- Profit: Total neat income (func.
+SUM)
+- 1980/1990/2000 Decade: Calculate profit for the last ten, twenty, and thirty years compared to the spicified year (2010 decade in this case). (funcs.
+CALCULATE, PARALLELPERIOD)
+- AVERAGE PROFIT MARGIN: Calculates the average profit margin. (func.
+AVERAGEX)
+- Steven Films Labels: This measure is used as a label.
+It shows a string containing the titles of the Steven Spielberg films separated by commas. (funcs.
+FIRSTNONBLANK, IF, LASTNONBLANK, BLANK)
+- Steven Lineplot Labels: Combines the previous measure with the profit. (funcs.
+IF, BLANK)
+- TOTAL MOVIES: Counts the number of movies

 ## Pages:
 - "GeneralStudy", where we answer the following questions: